-When not kept in shape, even the best heating/cooling system can cost you by wasting energy.
-How much?
-Depending on how you heat and cool your home and the climate of the area you live in, clogged filters, dirty thermostats, sooty flues, leaky ductwork, and unlubricated fan motors can reduce heating and cooling efficiency by up to 25 percent!
+Even the best heating and cooling system can waste energy.
+For example, clogged filters, dirty thermostats, sooty flues, leaky ductwork, and unlubricated fan motors can collectively reduce heating and cooling efficiency by up to 25 percent.

 Routine HVAC Maintenance

-A heat pump only needs a yearly service call by a HVAC technician who will:
+A heat pump only needs a yearly service call by an HVAC technician.
+The technician will: